 Video surveillance is a common means of collecting and processing personal data, and as such, it is subject to the General Data Protection Regulation (“GDPR”).

-In order for a data processing activity to be legal, it needs to be based on one of the six lawful bases for processing personal data, which are consent, contract, legal obligation, vital interest, public task, and legitimate interests.
+For a data processing activity to be legal, it needs to be based on one of the six lawful bases for processing personal data, which are consent, contract, legal obligation, vital interest, public task, and legitimate interests.

 - Consent: Organizations can rely on consent as a lawful basis for processing personal data if individuals have given their explicit agreement to the processing of their data for a specific purpose.
-This means that organizations must clearly inform individuals about the purpose of the video surveillance and obtain their explicit consent before using the system.
+This means that organizations must inform individuals about the purpose of video surveillance and obtain their explicit consent before using the system.